Skip to Content (press ENTER)

 Unless otherwise mentioned, the views contained in this document are those of Barings.
 These views are made in good faith in relation to the facts known at the time of preparation and are subject to change without notice.
 Parts of this document may be based on information received from sources we believe to be reliable.
 Although every effort is taken to ensure that the information contained in this document is accurate, Barings makes no representation or warranty, express or implied, regarding the accuracy, completeness or adequacy of the information.

-Investment involves risks.
-Past performance is not a guide to future performance.
+Investments involve risks, including potential loss of principal.
+Past performance is not indicative of future results.
 Investors should not only base on this document alone to make investment decision.

 This document is issued by Baring Asset Management (Asia) Limited.
 It has not been reviewed by the Securities and Futures Commission of Hong Kong.